Safe Adaptive-Sampling Control via Robust M-Step Hold Model Predictive Control: Introduction

 Robust adaptive-sampling control must preserve constraint satisfaction despite changes in control frequency.
 Here we specifically consider the problem of extending the robust control invariant set method to adaptive-sampling control.
-In \cite{Schutz_MSH}, we first introduced ``robust $M$-step hold control invariant sets," sets within which robust constraint satisfiability is guaranteed for systems subject to a multi-step input hold (``$M$-step hold").
+In \cite{Schutz_MSH}, we introduced ``robust $M$-step hold control invariant sets," sets wherein robust constraint satisfiability is guaranteed for systems subject to a multi-step input hold (``$M$-step hold").
 Importantly, $M$-step hold control invariance guarantees constraint satisfiability at all time steps despite only receiving control input updates every $M$ time steps.
-This is in contrast to other held-input techniques such as move-blocking MPC which require input updates at every sample to ensure recursive feasibility~(\cite{Cagienard_Move-block_MPC, Gondhalekar_Safe_Move-block_MPC}).
-We showed in \cite{Schutz_MSH} that robust $M$-step hold control invariant sets evolve predictably with changes in $M$, so adaptive-sampling schemes may guarantee recursive feasibility by fixing a system discretization offline and adapting $M$ online.
+This is in contrast to other held-input techniques such as move-blocking MPC~(\cite{Cagienard_Move-block_MPC, Gondhalekar_Safe_Move-block_MPC}) and multi-horizon MPC~(\cite{BehrunaniMultiHorizonMPC}) which require input updates at every time step to ensure recursive feasibility.

 In this work we propose the design of a robust $M$-step hold MPC for safe adaptive-sampling control in conjunction with $M$-step hold invariant sets that guarantee recursive feasibility.
 We demonstrate a tractable formulation for LTI systems with a simulated cruise control example.